 6 6-I.C.
-ANTICIPATING ANNUAL INCOME HACC Policy

-When EIV is obtained and the family does not dispute the EIV employer data, HACC will use current tenant-provided documents to project annual income.
-When the tenant provided documents are pay stubs, HACC will make every effort to obtain current and consecutive pay stubs dated within the last 60 days.
-HACC will obtain written and/or oral third-party verification in accordance with the verification requirements and policy in Chapter 7 in the following cases:

-If EIV or other UIV data is not available, If HACC determines additional information is needed.
-In such cases, HACC will review and analyze current data to anticipate annual income.
-In all cases, the family file will be documented with a clear record of the reason for the decision, and a clear audit trail will be left as to how HACC annualized projected income.
+ANTICIPATING ANNUAL INCOME 6-I.C.
+CALCULATING ANNUAL INCOME Previously Approved HACC Policy HACC Policy - HOTMA Change When EIV is obtained and the family does not dispute When EIV is obtained and HACC cannot readily anticipate income the EIV employer data, HACC will use current tenant- based upon current circumstances (e.g., in the case of temporary, Simplified language provided documents to project annual income.
+When sporadic, or variable employment, seasonal employment, unstable to align with HOTMA the tenant provided documents are pay stubs, HACC working hours, or suspected fraud), HACC will review and analyze regulations. will make every effort to obtain current and historical data for patterns of employment, paid benefits, and receipt consecutive pay stubs dated within the last 60 days. of other income and use the results of this analysis to establish annual To be implemented HACC will obtain written and/or oral third-party income. in alignment with verification in accordance with the verification Any time current circumstances are not used to project annual updated HOTMA requirements and policy in Chapter 7 in the following income, a clear rationale for the decision will be documented in the implementation cases: file.
+In all such cases the family may present information and guidance from HUD.
+If EIV or other UIV data is not available, documentation to HACC to show why the historic pattern does not If HACC determines additional information is needed. represent the family's anticipated income.
+In such cases, HACC will review and analyze current In all cases, the family file will be documented with a clear record of data to anticipate annual income.
+In all cases, the the reason for the decision, and a clear audit trail will be left as to how family file will be documented with a clear record of the PHA annualized projected income. the reason for the decision, and a clear audit trail will be left as to how HACC annualized projected income.
 When HACC cannot readily anticipate income based upon current circumstances (e.g., in the case of seasonal employment, unstable working hours, or suspected fraud), HACC will review and analyze historical data for patterns of employment, paid benefits, and receipt of other income and use the results of this analysis to establish annual income.
 Any time current circumstances are not used to project annual income, a clear rationale for the decision will be documented in the file.
 In all such cases the family may present information and documentation to HACC to show why the historic pattern does not represent the family's anticipated income.